Living Positive NT

 Reduction of Stigma and Discrimination

-Combatting Isolation: Social inclusion helps counter the isolation that many HIV-positive women face due to the stigma surrounding the disease.
+Combatting Isolation: Social inclusion helps counter the isolation that many HIV-positive people face due to the stigma surrounding the disease.
 Women often experience double discrimination—both because of their gender and their HIV status.

 Improved Mental Health

-Support Systems: Being part of a community that includes HIV-positive women can provide emotional support, which helps in coping with the psychological stress that comes with the diagnosis.
+Support Systems: Being part of a community that includes HIV-positive people can provide emotional support, which helps in coping with the psychological stress that comes with the diagnosis.

 Access to Healthcare and Services

-Better Access to Resources: Women who feel included and accepted in society are more likely to seek medical treatment, including antiretroviral therapy (ART), regular health checkups, and psychosocial support services.
+Better Access to Resources: People who feel included and accepted in society are more likely to seek medical treatment, including antiretroviral therapy (ART), regular health checkups, and psychosocial support services.

 Education & Resources